Scoring & Standings

 iii.
 Penalties for any subsequent offenses will be decided by the commissioners.

 d.
-Minors must be at least in 9th grade and have parent or guardian sign release form before playing.
+Minors must be at least 14 years old and have parent or guardian complete release form before playing.

-2) Co-ed – Each team must play with at least two women on the court at all times.
+2) Co-ed – In order to field six total players, a team must play with a minimum of two women and a minimum of two men on the court at all times.

 a.
-In the event that a team has fewer than 6 players, they may play with 4 or 5 players, as long as at least one of the players is a woman.
+In the event that a team has less than 6 players, teams may play with 4 or 5 players, as long as there is at least one woman and one man.

 b.
-Teams will forfeit all games when they do not have any women or if they have fewer than four players.
+Teams will forfeit all games when they do not have any women or men or if they have fewer than four players.

 Scoring & Standings